Dentures offer our patients a solution to replace lost teeth. Alexis Dental provides a range of dental solutions to accommodate your needs.

 Depending on the patient and the technique, a complete denture can take us between 6 to 12 weeks to complete.
 First, we take an impression of the upper and lower arches of your mouth to establish your dental structure.
-We then help you select the shape and color of your denture teeth.
+We then help you select the shape and colour of your denture teeth.

 A stayplate or temporary denture will replace the missing tooth or teeth and can help you with your chewing and speaking until a more permanent solution is achieved.
-This type of denture is a good treatment to prevent existing teeth from shifting in your mouth and creating bigger problems.
+This type of denture is a treatment to prevent existing teeth from shifting in your mouth and creating bigger problems.
 Stayplates are made using a similar process to partial dentures.

 Making a partial denture requires about 6-8 weeks.
 We begin by preparing the supporting teeth.
 Next, we take an impression of the upper and lower arches of your mouth.

 At the subsequent visits, we check the appearance and function of the partial denture teeth and gums.

 There are other options for supporting partial dentures in your smile as well.
 One such advance is an implant-supporting partial denture that gives additional support to the partial denture.
 There are also partial dentures that use a special material called valplast.
 Consult with a professional who can determine the right denture for you.